Home Report a Problem Pollution Journal Sewers & Drains Farmland

 • Surface sewer / drain – drains and pipes designed to transport water caused by rainfall to watercourses.

-• TSS - Total Suspended Solids - after passing a 0.45 micron filter.
+• TSS - Total Suspended Solids - measured after passing a 0.45 micron filter.
 Typically 200mg/litre input and 30mg/litre output required.

 • UMCP - Upper Mersey Catchment Partnership